Spinal anatomy and disorders

 “Sciatica”, or lumbar radiculopathy, occurs when spinal nerve compression causes shooting or burning pain down the the leg and/or buttocks, commonly beyond the knees and occasionally into the foot.
 It can be from any cause of narrowing of space for the nerves but in the younger patient is usually due to disc prolapses whereas in the older patient is usually due to joint overgrowth, bone spurs or ligament enlargement causing “stenosis” (narrowing of the nerve tunnels).
 Sciatica may also be associated with numbness or pins and needles in a particular region of the leg supplied by the compressed nerve (dermatome).
 Occasionally sections of the leg muscles may become weak due to nerve compression.
 It is usually associated with being upright and walking but even can occur at rest or when lying flat (restless legs and cramps).

 Lumbar canal spinal stenosis caused by bone spur intruding into the spinal canal.

-Before and after fusion and stabilisation of an L4/5 spondylolisthesis
+Before and after anterior fusion and stabilisation of an L4/5 spondylolisthesis

 Degenerative spondylolisthesis or retrolisthesis is when one part of the spine slips out of its normal alignment and over the other vertebrae.
 This condition is often associated with foraminal stenosis (narrowing of the tunnels where the nerves exit from).